 When it comes to possible lavender and chamomile tea side effects, the most common side effect would be allergies.
 If you are allergic to lavender or chamomile plants, or any plants in either herb family, then you should stay away from this tea.

-A chamomile allergy is especially lethal and presents itself in the forming of hives, difficulty breathing, and/or swelling of your face, lips, tongue, or throat.
-Patients suffering from and taking medication for diseases like HIV, malaria, tuberculosis or asthma, cancer, diabetes, erectile dysfunction, heartburn or GERD, high blood pressure, heart condition, etc., are also warned to not take this herb without first speaking to a medical doctor (16).
+A chamomile allergy is especially serious and presents itself in the forming of hives, difficulty breathing, and/or swelling of your face, lips, tongue, or throat.
+Patients suffering from and taking medication for diseases like HIV, malaria, tuberculosis or asthma, cancer, diabetes, erectile dysfunction, heartburn or GERD, high blood pressure, heart condition, etc., are also warned to not take this herb or any herbal teas or supplements without first speaking to a medical doctor (16).

-On the other hand, when ingested by some lavender has been said to cause constipation, headache, and an increased appetite.
-You should avoid consuming lavender if you are allergic to it, taking blood-thinning medication, or drugs that lower cholesterol (26).
+On the other hand, when ingested by some, lavender has been said to cause constipation, headache, and an increased appetite.
+You should avoid consuming lavender if you are allergic to it, and talk to your doctor if you are taking blood-thinning medication or drugs that lower cholesterol (26).

 The Bottom Line

 The benefits of lavender and chamomile tea clearly show us that this is a great herbal tea to have at hand.
 Unlike what most people believe, this tea is not just for relaxation as its benefits go beyond this simple use.
-With that being said, this tea should not be used as a replacement for any drug given by the doctor to help counter any illnesses or disorders mentioned throughout this article.
+With that being said, this tea should not be used as a replacement for any treatment prescribed by the doctor to help counter any illnesses or disorders mentioned throughout this article.
+Always talk to your doctor before adding any herbal teas or supplements to your diet, especially if you are on medication.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 A licensed physician should be consulted for diagnosis and treatment of any medical conditions.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!